Tekla Structures setup guidelines for administrators

 The current model can be a single-user model, a shared model or a working model.

 folder, like, \TeklaStructuresModels\ <my_building> \attributes.
-These files should then be copied to the project or the firm folder.
+These files should then be copied to the project or the firm folder, or to user-defined sub-folders under the project or the firm folder.

 To use the saved settingsmaster drawing where the drawing settings are saved in a drawing property file and used when creating a new drawing of a specific drawing type